 I adapted this from Nigella’s recipe that’s loaded with sugar and based on dairy cream, which many people with dairy sensitivity don’t tolerate very well.
 If you are one of these check out my dairy-free rhubarb food recipe.
 I’ve been working for some time on a dairy-free version of cream and now I think I’ve cracked it – the result has that lovely “mouth-feel” you get from cream and is pretty good for you too.
 Use the rosiest, pinkest rhubarb you can find for your rhubarb food.
 Or (if you can be bothered) use cochineal, a natural pink food colouring, or some beetroot powder (health stores), to achieve the desired effect.
 See “larder & shopping” for more info on unusual ingredients like cochineal.

-1 kg rhubarb, trimmed and coaresly sliced
+1 kg rhubarb, washed, trimmed and coaresly sliced

 4 heaped tbs xylitol* or 30 drops of pure stevia

 1 teasp vanilla extract*